 Prevailing routes also shifted according to regional political allegiances and the activity of nomadic bandits who’d offer to guide a caravan across the desert for a fee, pillage it, or engage in a bit of both.

 Looking at the thin lines which criss-cross Michelin’s 741 map or even the gaps in between, you might think there are an infinite number of possibilities for a trans-Saharan adventure.
 This is not the case and wasn’t even in the good days.
 No longer can you roam around the desert with impunity or lately, even without an official escort or guide.
 As with Antarctica, it’s an irony that legitimate recreational access to such a vast wilderness is limited by human intervention.
-The Sahara Routes Map (above) shows the main pistes, crossing points, which borders are porous in a good way and which are not.
+The Sahara Routes Map (above) shows the main routes.

-One idea people regularly come up with is travelling around the rim of the Mediterranean until they learn that the Moroccan/Algerian border has been closed for years (despite talk of it opening in 2011).
-Add to that the complications in getting Algeria visas, and the sketchy situation in Libya, let alone Syria and the Middle East and the whole idea is a non-runner.
+One idea people used to come up with was travelling around the rim of the Mediterranean until they learned the Moroccan/Algerian border had been closed for years (despite talk of it opening in 2011).
+Add to that the complications in getting Algeria visas, and the dire situation in Libya (right), let alone Syria and the Middle East and the whole idea is a non-runner.

 When Algeria closed to tourism in the 1990s, the flow of trans-Saharan traffic, both commercial and touristic, diverted to the west via Morocco, ‘Western Sahara’ and Mauritania.
 This has now become a full-width all-sealed road across the desert, barring a few kilometres of piste through No Man’s Land.